JorgeCastilloPrz/hiroaki/README.md

 }
 ```

+If you do plain Java or Kotlin you'll just need the core artifact on its `0.1.0` version.

 Setup
 -----

 To work with **Hiroaki** you must extend `MockServerSuite` on your test class, which takes care of running and shutting
 down the server for you.
 If you can't do that, there's also a JUnit4 `Rule` called `MockServerRule` with the same goal.

 To target the mock server with your requests, you'll need to request the URL from it and pass it to your endpoint
 creation system / collaborator / entity.

 Here you have a plain [OkHttp](http://square.github.io/okhttp/) sample.